New York St. Patrick's Day Parade allows second gay group

-NEW YORK (Reuters) - New York’s St. Patrick’s Day Parade will allow a second openly gay group to participate in next year’s march on Fifth Avenue, officials said on Tuesday, after ending the long-standing ban on LGBT groups last spring.
+NEW YORK, Sept 29 (Reuters) - New York’s St. Patrick’s Day Parade will allow a second openly gay group to participate in next year’s march down Fifth Avenue, officials said on Tuesday, after ending the long-standing ban on LGBT groups last spring.

 Organizers voted on Monday to permit the Lavender and Green Alliance, a group of lesbian, gay, bisexual and transgender people, to join the annual display of Irish-American pride.
 The parade through Midtown Manhattan is staged every year on March 17.